Updated: 2 days ago

 Family Music Recital

-The children and I choose a few Christmas songs to play together.
+The children, my mom, and I choose a few Christmas songs to play together.
 Throughout the month, we practice individually and together, as much as we each desire to.
-On Christmas Eve, we perform the songs together.
-The instruments we have on-hand for our Christmas songs are:
+The week of Christmas, we perform the songs together.
+The instruments we have on-hand for our Christmas songs are the following:

 As a fun way to count down the days until Christmas, my children enjoy doing Advent crafts, which have one activity for each day from December 1st through 24th.
 My kids have especially enjoyed doing the Advent Colouring Pages from Activity Village, such as the Christmas train and village, which can be cut out and made into a scene.